leandrofroes/gftrace/README.md

 The exact Windows API functions a Golang method X of a package Y would call in a specific scenario can only be determined either by analysis of the method itself or trying to guess it.
 There's some interesting characteristics that can be used to determine it, for example, Golang applications seems to always prefer to call functions from the "Wide" and "Ex" set (e.g. CreateFileW, CreateProcessW, GetComputerNameExW, etc) so you can consider it during your analysis.

-The default config file contains some functions in which I tested already (at least most part of them) and can say for sure they can be called by a Golang application at some point.
+The default config file contains multiple functions in which I tested already (at least most part of them) and can say for sure they can be called by a Golang application at some point.
 I'll try to update it eventually.

 ## **Examples**